Global Custody Accounts

 Providers of Custody Accounts and Global Custody Services

 The Bank of New York, State Street, Fidelity, Charles Schwab, T.D.
 Ameritrade, Scottrade, UMB Bank, U.S. Bancorp, Northern Trust, JPMorgan Chase, Citigroup, and Mellon Financial are a few of the major global custody providers in the United States.
 In Switzerland, Credit Suisse and UBS are among the biggest institutions offering the service.
 Elsewhere in Europe, HSBC is a major global custodian.

 Cost of Global Custody Accounts

-Like investment management services, global custody services are often contracted on a negotiated basis depending upon the level of assets you have and the complexity of your needs.
+Like investment management services, global custody services are often contracted on a negotiated basis depending on the level of assets you have and the complexity of your needs.

-Municipal pension funds, for example, can often get custody services that charge as little as 1/2 of a single basis point—that is 1/1,000th of 1 percent—per U.S. stock position per year, plus a very small fee at the time of trade execution.
-Other, smaller, individual global custody accounts might involve an annual fee of a few hundred to a few thousand dollars, a set charge per position, plus a few basis points.
+Municipal pension funds, for example, can often get custody services that charge as little as 0.5 of a single basis point (0.001%) annually per U.S. stock position, plus a very small fee at the time of trade execution.
+Smaller, individual global custody accounts might charge an annual fee of a few hundred to a few thousand dollars, a set charge per position, plus a few basis points.

-For a family that has amassed several million dollars, a global custody account may well be worth the peace of mind and convenience of having everything in one place, knowing you are less exposed to institutional failure.
-No matter how many wealth managers, advisors, or brokers you utilize, your capital is parked safely in the custody account, a central treasure hoard from which all activity flows.
+For a family that has amassed several millions of dollars, a global custody account may be worth the convenience of having everything in one place, knowing you are less exposed to institutional failure.
+No matter how many wealth managers, advisors, or brokers you utilize, your capital is parked safely in the custody account—a central treasure hoard from which all activity flows.